autonomics-logo75 copyautonomics-logo75 copyStare Vacantly into the DistanceStare Vacantly into the Distance

 Related Practices:

 If you want to practice moving around with the eyes softened, see Soften the Gaze, and check out Tracking as a Governing Metaphor.
 For more ways to utilize vision, see Vista Views.
+When dorsal or in grief, see Chaordic Imagery.

 Who taught us this?

 We learned the word boketto in Ella Frances Sanders marvelous little book, Lost in Translation: A compendium of Untranslatable Words.
 The concept of staring vacantly into the distance feels pretty intuitive.
+It is useful when we are dorsal or in grief.

 Who taught us this?